airi-14x/SOEN487-Projects/Assignment1/README.md

 ```

 ### Project Description:
-- The project's goal is implement a RESTful Web Service for a library system
+- The project's goal is to implement a RESTful Web Service for a library system
   using 4 separate projects.
 - Library Core: Contains "Book" class which is used by the other classes.
 - Library System: Uses the Library Core and stores the Book objects.
 The basic CRUD operations are implemented here.
 - Library Service: A Web App that implements REST methods for the CRUD operations from Library System.
 Annotations are used to call the appropriate methods(e.g. @GET)
 - Library Client: A console app that calls a REST Client that will use the Library Service via WADL.

-# Tasks
+### Tasks
 - Jasmine: Mostly worked on the Library Client.
 - Airi: Mostly worked on Library System and Library Service.
 - But, we mostly ended up working on all the parts together because there were bugs to be fixed here and there.

-# Notes on Project Setup and Libraries
+### Notes on Project Setup and Libraries
 All Projects: JDK 1.8
 - Library Core: Serializable and Javax(XmlRootElement)
 - Library System: LibraryCore.jar